R. K. Shanmukham Chetty: Later political career

-Chetty served as Diwan of Cochin from 1935 to 1941.
+Chettiar served as Diwan of Cochin from 1935 to 1941.
 During his tenure, new reforms were brought in the administration of the princely state.
-Chetty introduced schemes for the improvement of Cochin port.
+Chettiar introduced schemes for the improvement of Cochin port.
 He also tried to do away with Hindu religious superstitions and introduce Periyar's schemes.
-Chetty returned to Madras in 1941 and was succeeded by E. F. W. Dickinson.
+Chettiar returned to Madras in 1941 and was succeeded by E. F. W. Dickinson.

-In 1938, Chetty visited Geneva as the Indian delegate to the League of Nations.
+In 1938, Chettiar visited Geneva as the Indian delegate to the League of Nations.
 He was also India's delegate to the World Monetary Conference at Bretton Woods in 1944.
-During this period, Shanmukham Chetty tried to revive the staggering Justice Party but failed.
+During this period, Shanmukham Chettiar tried to revive the staggering Justice Party but failed.
 For a short period, he served as constitutional advisor to the Nawab of Bhopal.
 He also served as President of the Indian Tariff Board.
-Due to his pro-British views, Shanmukham Chetty was not included in the Constituent Assembly.
+Due to his pro-British views, Shanmukham Chettiar was not included in the Constituent Assembly.